kevin218/Eureka/joss/paper.md

 # Summary

-Eureka! is a data reduction and analysis pipeline for exoplanet time series observations, with a particular focus on James Webb Space Telescope observations.
-The pipeline is end-to-end, and includes calibration, spectral extraction, light curve fitting, high level outputs, ...

-# Statement of need
-Transit spectrsocopy is really hard!
+`Eureka!` is a data reduction and analysis pipeline for exoplanet time series observations, with a particular focus on James Webb Space Telescope (JWST) observations.
+The goal of `Eureka!` is to provide an end-to-end pipline which starts with raw, uncalibrated FITS files and ultimately results in high quality exoplanet transmission and/or emission spectra.
+The pipeline has a modular structure with six stages, and each stage uses a "Eureka!
+Control File" (ECFs use the .ecf file extension) to allow for easy control of the pipeline's behaviour.
+We have provided template ECFs for the MIRI, NIRCam, NIRISS, and NIRSpec instruments on JWST and the WFC3 instrument on the Hubble Space Telescope (HST); these templates give users a good starting point for their analyses, but `Eureka!` is not intended to be used as a black-box tool, and users should expect to fine-tune some settings for each observation in order to achieve optimal results.
+Throughout the pipeline, many intermediate figures and outputs are created to allow users to compare `Eureka!`'s performance using different parameter settings or to compare `Eureka!` with an independent pipeline.
+The ECF used to run each stage is also copied into the output folder from each stage to increase reproducibility.

-# Outline of the stages
+# Outline of `Eureka!`'s Stages

-The Eureka! pipeline is broken into 6 different stages that allow users to go from raw, uncalibrated FITS files to transmission and/or emission spectra.
-The stages are as follows:
+The six stages of `Eureka!` are as follows:

-- Stage 1: An optional step that calibrates Raw data (converts ramps to slopes).
-This step can be skipped if you’d rather use STScI’s JWST pipeline’s Stage 1 outputs.
+- Stage 1: An optional step that calibrates Raw data (converts ramps to slopes for JWST observations).
+This step can be skipped if you'd rather use STScI's JWST pipeline's Stage 1 outputs.
-- Stage 2: An optional step that calibrates Stage 1 data (performs flatfielding, unit conversion, etc.).
-This step can be skipped if you’d rather use STScI’s JWST pipeline’s Stage 2 outputs.
+- Stage 2: An optional step that calibrates Stage 1 data (performs flatfielding, unit conversion, etc. for JWST observations).
+This step can be skipped if you'd rather use STScI's JWST pipeline's Stage 2 outputs, although it is recommended that you skip the photom step in that pipeline.
-- Stage 3: Starts with Stage 2 data and further calibrates (performs background subtraction, etc.) and reduces the data in order to convert 2D spectra into a time-series of 1D spectra.
+- Stage 3: Starts with the "_calints.fits" files produced by Stage 2 data and performs background subtraction and some final calibration.
+This stage also reduces the data in order to convert 2D spectra into a time series of 1D spectra or 2D photometric images into a 1D time series.
 - Stage 4: Bins the 1D Spectra and generates light curves.
 Also removes 1D spectral drift/jitter and sigma clips outliers.
-- Stage 5: Fits the light curves with noise and astrophysical models.
+- Stage 5: Fits the light curves with noise and astrophysical models using different optimization or sampling algorithms.
-- Stage 6: Creates a table and a figure summarizing the transmission and/or emission spectra from your many fits.
+- Stage 6: Creates a table and a figure summarizing the transmission and/or emission spectra from your Stage 5 fit(s).

+(INSERT OVERVIEW FLOWCHART OF EUREKA AND FLOWCHARTS OF EACH STAGE)

+# Statement of Need

+Transit spectrsocopy is really hard!
+(MORE TO COME)

 # Documentation

 Documentation for `Eureka!` is available at [https://eurekadocs.readthedocs.io/en/latest/](https://eurekadocs.readthedocs.io/en/latest/).

-# Similar tools
+# Similar Tools

 jwst pipeline, exoplanet, juliet, POET, SPCA